PhilAppleby/GoDb/README.md

 ## Requirements
-The over-arching requirement is the provision of a simple system architecture and the software to bring together the genomic data for a population, which originate from multiple SNP assay plaftorms.
+The over-arching requirement is the provision of a simple data management architecture and the software to bring together multi SNP panel genomic data for a single cohort.

 ### Functional
 Some additional functional requirements were set out at the start of the project: